Michael M. Grynbaum:

 then share that reaction image with your friends over Instagram,

 Twitter, Facebook, iMessage, or email.
 Now that’s spicy.
-ZIG is

 Read about ZIG and other Facebook news replacements at Wired.